 While Bacillus thuringiensis (Bt) will kill biting mosquitos, it doesn’t seem to affect their predatory cousins.

 As someone who grew up in the San Fernando Valley of Los Angeles in the 1960s and 70s, I am no stranger to air pollution.
-I recall days when we were required to stay indoors at school because the air quality was so bad.
+I recall days when we had to stay indoors at school because the air quality was so bad.
 And, no, we did not have air conditioning.
-It was awful.
+It was terrible.
 Luckily, I had a great 6th-grade teacher, Ms. Melching.
 She would dim the lights and read to us about blizzards.
 It helped.
 But the polluted air gave us headaches and respiratory problems.

 Types of air pollution